ordermentum/docs/source/includes/_invoices.md

 Parameter | Default | Description
 --------- | ------- | -----------
 pageNo | 1 | Page number
-pageSize | 25 | Number of orders in the response retailerId | null | The retailer to retreive the orders for supplierId | null | The supplier to retreive the orders for
+pageSize | 25 | Number of invoices in the response retailerId | null | The retailer to retreive the invoices for supplierId | null | The supplier to retreive the invoices for

 ## Get a Specific Invoice